-An explanation of the university's grading system is included in the Academic Policies and Regulations section of this catalog.
+An explanation of the university's grading system is included in the Grades and Academic Standing section herein.
+A brief explanation is also provided on the back of every official transcript.

 Records on Academic Integrity Code Violations

 The retention of records on academic integrity code violations is governed by the following: